+- Use of Discretion

+- Stage and Programme Averages

-Taught Programme Regulations (Postgraduate) Section G The Award and Classification of Master's Degrees, Postgraduate Diplomas and Postgraduate Certificates (Entry awards)
+- The Award and Classification of Master's Degrees, Postgraduate Diplomas and Postgraduate Certificates (Entry awards)

 In order to meet professional standards and ensure competence in all learning outcomes students must pass all domains of assessment.
 To meet these requirements discretion is not used by the Board of Examiners.